-(at around 23 mins) Sigourney Weaver made the behind-the-back half-court basketball shot successfully after two weeks of basketball practice, tutored by a basketball coach.
-Her conversion rate during that two weeks was about one shot in from every six.
+Sigourney Weaver made the behind-the-back half-court basketball shot successfully after 3 weeks of basketball practice, tutored by a basketball coach.
+Her conversion rate during this time was 1 of overt 6 shots.
 When the day came to shoot the scene, director Jean-Pierre Jeunet wanted to have the ball dropped in from above, rather than wait for Weaver to sink the shot herself, which "would probably take about 200 takes."
-Weaver insisted that the she could get the shot in herself, which she was finally allowed to do.
-She sank the shot on the very first take, even though she was six feet further past the three-point line.
-Ron Perlman was completely stunned (and thoroughly impressed), and turned directly at the camera and broke character, saying, "Oh my God!"
-The editors looked at the shot and decided that there was "enough room to get the scissors in."
-Weaver was excited about making the shot, but Jeunet was concerned that audiences would believe the shot to be faked due to the ball leaving the frame.
+Weaver insisted she could get the shot in herself, and was allowed to do.
+Though it is commonly said that she sunk the basket on her first attempt, it actually took her endless takes to complete the stunt.
+Jean-Pierre Juenet gave her one last try to sink the basket before they would give up and use CGI or a second ball.
+The very next take, Sigourney Weaver successfully managed the trick.
+Ron Perlman was completely stunned (and thoroughly impressed), and turned directly at the camera and broke character, saying; "Oh my God!"
+The editors looked at the shot, and decided there was "enough room to get the scissors in."
+Weaver was excited about making the shot, but Jeunet was concerned audiences would believe the shot to be faked due to the ball leaving the frame.
 Upon Weaver's insistence, he kept the shot as it was.
-Weaver described the miracle shot as "one of the best moments in her life", after her wedding day and the birth of her daughter, of course.
+Weaver described the miracle shot as "one of the best moments in her life", after her wedding day, and the birth of her daughter.

 Actor Ron Perlman nearly drowned while filming the underwater sequence.
 At one point, when trying to surface, he hit his head on a sprinkler in the ceiling, knocking him out cold.
 He was rescued by nearby film crew members.